 DomainKeys Identified Mail [RFC6376] (DKIM) is an authentication mechanism used to verify the legitimate origin of an email.

+It uses digital signatures to verify the identity of the sender host.
+An email provider generates a pair of public/private keys for a domain, and publishes the public one as DNS record.
 Every time it sends an email, it signs it using the private key.
 Once the recipient server receives the message, it can validate the signature against the record published.
 By doing so, the recipient can verify two items:

 Example of DKIM header on a received email: